Areca nut: Toxicity

-The harm caused by consumption of betel quid or areca nut by hundreds of millions of people worldwide (mainly with southern and eastern Asian origins and connections) has been characterized as a "neglected global public health emergency".
+The harm caused by consumption of areca nuts worldwide was classified in 2017 as a "neglected global public health emergency".

 During pregnancy

+Women who chew areca nut formulations, such as paan, during pregnancy significantly increase adverse outcomes for the baby.
+Betel quid chewing can cause stillbirth, premature birth, and low birth weight.

-Chewing paan (or other areca nut and betel leaf formulations) during pregnancy significantly increases adverse outcomes for the baby.
+Using tobacco or areca nuts during pregnancy significantly increases adverse outcomes for the baby.
 The habit is associated with higher incidences of preterm birth and low birth weight and height.
 Biologically, these effects may be a consequence of the arecoline that is found in areca nuts.
 The habit also exposes the fetus to various other toxic components linked to cancer.